SoftwareGuy/Ignorance/README.md

 FAQ (aka Please Read This First)
 --------------------------------

+### Does Ignorance do NAT-PMP, UPnP or NAT Punching?

+No. In this day and age of the internet, relying on NAT Punching is russian roulette.
+Many routers ship with UPnP/NAT-PMP disabled due to security concerns.
+That said, your ISP (read: the entity that provides you internet access) may have their own firewall that blocks incoming connections. **Punch through will fail on mobile networks, such as 3G/4G/5G**.

+If you really need to break through restrictive firewalls, your best bet is to use some sort of Relay mechanism.
+As far as the firewall is concerned, it just sees it as a single connection.
+Mirror supports some relays that work well with Ignorance.
+For more information, check out the Mirror Discord.

 ### Ignorance doesn't seem to work when building for Standalone target?

 Make sure you aren't compiling your game for 32bit Windows.
-Ignorance uses ENet, which doesn't support 32bit platforms unless you manually compile for them yourself.
+ENet doesn't support 32bit platforms unless you manually compile it yourself.

 ### Why should I use Ignorance over Unity LLAPI?